Skip to main content

 What to Do if You Have Signs or Symptoms of Hiatal Hernia?

 If you are experiencing any of the signs or symptoms of a hiatal hernia, it is important to see your doctor.
 This condition can often be treated with lifestyle changes, such as losing weight and making dietary changes.
 If these measures do not help relieve your symptoms, your doctor may prescribe medication or surgery.
+If you’re experiencing signs of a hiatal hernia, consult our bariatrics surgeon in Maryland to discuss treatment options.
+Contact us for hernia repair and learn about post-surgery dietary recommendations.

 Talk to us about hernia repair in Baltimore.
 And learn about diet after hernia surgery.